“GFD: Blade Of Shadows”

 I slowly leaned over to blow out the candle at my dinner table and I turned to the hostess, who was watching timidly from the corner of the counter from which she served food.
 In a respectful tone, I told her, “Thank you for your hospitality.”
 And with that I turned to leave the restaurant.

 “So now the great Samurai warrior is a COWARD as well!
 COWARD!!!
 Come back and fight!
 COWARD!!!”
 They yelled, but I didn’t give the rebels their due.
-If this is what it takes for them to feel good about themselves…let them have at it.
-I do a far better thing by giving their ego a moment of satisfaction than I do by cutting them down in this early period of their lives.
+If this is what it takes for them to feel good about themselves…let them have it.
+I do a far better thing by giving their narcissism a moment of satisfaction than I do by cutting them down in this early period of their lives.
 They know nothing of honor.
 And they know nothing of my brother…or what I was forced to do in order to save us both.

 The air outside had grown quite chilly since I first went in.
 I stumbled a bit from dizziness, my body cursing me for turning down free bread when I had the chance.